WhatsApp shares 10 secret tips and tricks you might not know about the app

 With over 1.5 billion daily active users, WhatsApp is without a doubt one of the most popular messaging apps around.

-If you use WhatsApp, you have probably got the basics of the app covered, but there are actually several secret features you may not be making full use of.
+If you use WhatsApp, you’ve probably got the basics of the app covered, but there are actually several secret features you may not be making full use of.

 From bookmarking main messages to reading messages in ‘super-stealth mode’, here are the top WhatsApp tips and tricks you might not know about the app.